Germany's first 5G network launched by Deutsche Telekom | DW | 04.07.2019

 At the same time, Germany is notorious for having many areas in rural parts of the country with little or no mobile coverage.
 BNetzA said that the money raised in the 5G auction would also be used to upgrade all German broadband networks.
 Germany's wireless networks currently rank only 46th in the world for download speeds.

 There are also reports that slower networks like 3G will be scaled back as operators develop more 5G coverage.
-Spiegel Online reported Wednesday that, according to a BNetzA study, 53% of German sim cards operate on these slower networks that are set to be shut off by 2021.
+Spiegel Online reported Wednesday that, according to a BNetzA study, 53% of German sim cards operate on these slower networks, which are set to be shut off by 2021.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.